Biography

 Alex Cude is a trumpet player, educator, and emerging audio engineer from Mena, Arkansas.
 His playing is shaped by the pedagogical traditions of William Adam, combing a warm tone with stylistic flexibility across classical, jazz, and musical theatre settings.

-Alex holds a bachelor’s degree in Music Education and Trumpet Performance from Southern Arkansas University and is currently pursuing his master’s degree in Trumpet Performance at Southern Illinois University Carbondale, where he serves as the graduate assistant in the university’s recording studio.
-As a beginner audio engineer, he has already contributed to several production projects, including editing and engineering for the 21st Southern Illinois Music Festival.
+Alex holds a bachelor’s degree in Music Education and Trumpet Performance from Southern Arkansas University and is currently pursuing a Master’s degree in Trumpet Performance at Southern Illinois University Carbondale.
+At SIU, he serves as a graduate trumpet teaching assistant for the trumpet studio and as a graduate assistant in the university’s recording studio.
+As a graduate trumpet teaching assistant, he provides instruction to both majors and non-majors and leads supplemental instruction in areas such as sight-reading and orchestral excerpts.
+As an emerging audio engineer, he has contributed to several production projects, including serving as the audio engineer for the 21st Southern Illinois Music Festival and the upcoming 22nd festival.

-As a performer, Alex has played in musical productions of Mary Poppins, Oliver!, and Guys and Dolls, and has performed major orchestral works including Beethoven’s Fifth Symphony with the Southern Illinois Symphony Orchestra.
+As a performer, Alex has played in musical productions including Mary Poppins, Oliver!, Guys and Dolls, and Anything Goes.
+He has also performed major orchestral works including Beethoven’s Fifth Symphony, and Rachmaninov’s 2nd Symphony with the Southern Illinois Symphony Orchestra.
 His experience also extends to the jazz stage, where he performed alongside guest artist Nathan Warner and international star Jessie J at the First Annual Southern Arkansas University Jazz Festival.
-He has collaborated with emerging artist and groups such as Brian Martin’s Mess, and Magnolia Brown.
+He has collaborated with artist and groups such as Phil Smith, Brian Martin’s Mess, and Magnolia Brown.

 With a deep commitment to musical growth and collaboration, Alex brings professionalism and artistry to every lesson, rehearsal, and performance.
 He is currently available for private instruction, and live performances.